fedoranimus/todoist-api/source/includes/v7/_authorization.md

 ### Step 2: The redirection to your application site

-When the user grants your authorization request , the user will be redirected to the redirect URL configured in your application setting.
+When the user grants your authorization request, the user will be redirected to the redirect URL configured in your application setting.
 The redirect request will come with two query parameters attached: `code` and `state`.

 The `code` parameter contains the authorization code that you will use to exchange for an access token.
 The `state` parameter should match the `state` parameter that you supplied in the previous step.
 If the `state` is unmatched, your request has been compromised by other parties, and the process should be aborted.

 ### Step 3: The token exchange